Saga Frontier Remastered Announced

 The Fuse scenario is not the only added content for this release of Saga Frontier.
 Apparently there were several planned story events during Asellus’ route that were not implemented for the game’s initial release, so the team are now taking the opportunity to remedy this.

 All in all the list of upgrades to this game sound quite overwhelming.
 If only there was still someone at Square Enix who cared as much for Final Fantasy as Akitoshi Kawazu cares for Saga.
-While it is often a fool’s errand to predict the capricious whims of Caspius, do not be surprised to find that Saga Frontier is the TDT pick for the 2021 Summer playthrough.
+While it is often a fool’s errand to predict the capricious whims of Akademician, do not be surprised to find that Saga Frontier is the TDT pick for the 2021 Summer playthrough.

 Neo: The World Ends with You Announced

 On last week’s podcast the panel briefly discussed a Square Enix teaser page that was somehow related to The Word Ends with You.
 It turns out that this was no mere mundane announcement of a port, but rather it was for Neo: The World Ends with You, a full sequel for the 2008 DS title, which is planned for release in mid-2021 for the Nintendo Switch and PS4.

 When The World Ends with You released it was greeted with an overwhelmingly positive reception, which makes it a bit surprising that it has not received a sequel until now.
 The World Ends with You was a fine game, but it also released at the outset of what was to become Japan’s gaming dark age.
 It was not released so far in that people had completely abandoned their standards, but it was released at a time when there was not a great deal of competition.
 One cannot help but feel that the game’s reception and legacy has benefited a great deal from this.